Ray Winstone: 1970–1988

+Winstone auditioned for Alan Clarke's BBC play Scum (1979).
+Because Clarke liked Winstone's cocky, aggressive boxer's walk, he got the part, though it had been written for a Glaswegian.
 The play, written by Roy Minton and directed by Clarke, was a brutal depiction of a young offender's institution.
 Winstone was cast in the leading role of Carlin, a young offender who struggles against both his captors and his fellow cons to become the "Daddy" of the institution.
-Hard hitting and often violent (particularly during the infamous "billiards" scene in which Carlin uses two billiard balls stuffed in a sock to beat one of his fellow inmates over the head) the play was judged unsuitable for broadcast by the BBC, and was not shown until 1991.
-The banned television play was entirely re-filmed in 1979 for cinematic release with many of the original actors playing the same roles, including Winstone.
+Hard hitting and often violent, the play was judged unsuitable for broadcast by the BBC, and was not shown until 1991.
+The banned television play was entirely refilmed in 1979 for cinematic release with many of the original actors playing the same roles, including Winstone.
 In a commentary for the Scum DVD, Winstone cites Clarke as a major influence on his career and laments the director's death in 1990 from cancer.

-While Winstone has portrayed many characters who share the "hard man" nature of his performance in Scum, he has also explored a variety of other roles, including comedy (Martha, Meet Frank, Daniel and Laurence) and as the romantic lead (Fanny and Elvis).
-His favourite role was Henry VIII in the 2003 TV serial of the same name, remarking at the time: "It's really flattering for me to be asked to play a king.
-I mean, I'm a kid out of Plaistow, and I'm playing one of the most famous kings of England.
-It's fantastic!"